My “Coming Out” Story and My Parents

 Part II: “I think I’m transgender”

 In a few agonizing months, I realized that the word “transgender” fit my experience nearly perfectly.
 But everything during that time was so much of a process – everything was changing constantly and I knew very little about the person I would emerge as when the process ended.
 So when my mom visited with my brother, I told her, “Mom, I think I’m transgender.”
 She nodded and said, “Okay,” un-phased.
 By this time, not much seemed to phase her.
 However, when I mentioned physical transition and the possibility of not being able to swim anymore, she was a bit more hesitant.
 “Okay, well we’ll have to talk about that more,” was her response.
 It was a short conversation.
 In passing.
 Not a big deal.
+I think the nonchalance came because my mom loves me very much but also because being in residential treatment is a crazy time and my parents just wanted me to be okay, no matter how.
 When I told my brother, he just said, “Okay.
 Well, you’ve always wanted to be a boy!” and that was it.

 My dad came to visit a month or so later and he, coincidentally, arrived and then immediately was supposed to pick me up from this gender workshop I’d just attended.
 When he got there, I ran out to him sobbing.
 He just pulled me into a hug and held me tightly as I cried.
 When the sobs lessened he asked me, “What’s wrong?”
 And I choked out, “Daddy, I think I’m transgender.”
 And he said something about already knowing that and then that everything was going to be okay.